SilkRose/Pony/src/stories/fluttershy-likes-rainbow-dash/fluttershy-likes-rainbow-dash.md

 “Sure are, and I’m looking at one right now,” Rainbow said as she looked at Fluttershy.

-Fluttershy blushed saying quietly, “Oh,” and giggled, causing Rainbow to blush.
+Fluttershy blushed, saying quietly, “Oh,” and giggled, causing Rainbow to blush.

-They laid there in silence for a minute before Fluttershy asked, “Would you um... like to go on a um... second date... maybe?”
+They laid there in silence for a minute before Fluttershy asked, “Would you um... like to go on an um... second date... maybe?”
 She was blushing vigorously.

 Rainbow slowly turned towards Fluttershy and leaned closer till their lips were firmly together, they stayed like that for a little bit.
 Once they parted, Rainbow said, “I would very much like that.”